ThinkDataEd/student/docs/unit1/lesson5.md

     **Statistical**: What is the most common favorite color in our classroom?
 This can be answered by collecting data (asking each student his or her favorite color) and recognizes that different students may have different answers.

-5. **Non-statistical**: What is the airspeed velocity of an unladen swallow?
+5. **Non-statistical**: What is the airspeed velocity of an unladen swallow (a swallow is a bird)?
 This is non-statistical because it assumes all unladen swallows have the same velocity.
 A follow-up question, such as "African or European?" might point out that there is variation between species, but were we to collect data, we would see variation between individuals.
 This question could be rephrased into a statistical question:

     **Statistical**: What is the typical (or most common, or most extreme, or....) of an unladen European swallow.